You can find additional help in our glossary.

 How long will it take to find out if an applying organization has been approved for CORES certification?

 Once an application if fully complete, it is expected that the review process will take four to six weeks.
+This projected timeline may be impacted during periods of increased application volume.

 How long will the CORES certification last?